High resolution optical imagers

-Pléiades Neo is a constellation of 4 identical very-high-resolution (VHR) optical satellites operated by Airbus.
-The first two satellites were launched in April and August 2021, respectively, with the final 2 satellites launched in December 2022.
-The mission lifetime is 10 years.
+Pléiades Neo is a constellation of very-high-resolution (VHR) optical satellites.
+The first two satellites were launched in 2021, and the final 2 satellites launched in 2022.

 The Pléiades Neo satellites feature a silicon carbide imager with 0.3 m ground resolution, creating a wide range of VHR remote sensing applications.
 The constellation uses laser communication relay terminals, designed by Tesat Spacecom, to transfer data via the European Data Relay System (EDRS).
 Utilisation of the EDRS enables near-real time access to images, reactive tasking and high volume data transfer.
 The satellites can transmit data at a bandwidth of 1.8 Gbit/s, with up to 40 terabytes of transmissions per day.
 Tasking and downloading will be possible in every orbit up to 60 times a day for the constellation.